advocations/skype/Skype/UCWA/SkypeForBusinessOnlineScopePermissions.md

 |Conversations.Receive|Receive conversation invites|Allows the app to receive instant messages, audio, video, and desktop sharing invitations on-behalf of the signed-in user|Yes|
 |Meetings.ReadWrite|Create online meetings|Allows the application to create Online meetings on-behalf of the signed-in user|Yes|
 |User.ReadWrite|Read/write Skype user information|Allows the app to read and update presence, photo, location, note, call forwarding settings of the signed-in user|Yes|

+>Note: The adminstrator of a tenant where your service application is registered must accept permission requests on behalf of users before the service application can be used.
+To learn about the tenant admin consent flow, read [Tenant Administrator Consent Flow](https://msdn.microsoft.com/en-us/skype/websdk/docs/developwebsdkappsforsfbonline#tenant-administrator-consent-flow)